HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

-We now set different thresholds for these eight criteria and test them against the visually identified lens candidates.
-While it is possible that we missed some clusters during our visual inspection, and we expect the considered galaxy cluster catalogs to be not complete, we treat these samples now as the ground truth for inferring the best thresholds for our eight introduced criteria.
-This allows us to define the true-positive (TP) and false-positive (FP) rates, which we list for a representative selection of different limits in Table~\ref{tab:photozstat}.
-For comparison, we include as No. 0 the full sample sizes of lens candidates (indicated by selection cuts that all candidates passes the criteria by definition).
+We then set different thresholds for these eight criteria and tested them against the visually identified lens candidates.
+While it is possible that we missed some clusters during our visual inspection, and we acknowledge the considered galaxy cluster catalogs may be incomplete, we treated these samples as the ground truth for inferring the best thresholds for our eight introduced criteria.
+This allowed us to define the true-positive (TP) and false-positive (FP) rates, which we listed for a representative selection of different limits in Table~\ref{tab:photozstat}.
+For comparison, we included, as No. 0, the full sample sizes of lens candidates (indicated by selection cuts that all candidates passes the criteria by definition).